LogtalkDotOrg/logtalk3/tools/diagrams/NOTES.md

 Be sure to set the `source_data` flag `on` before compiling the libraries or files for which you want to generated diagrams.

-Support for displaying Prolog modules and Prolog module files in diagrams:
+Support for displaying Prolog modules and Prolog module files in diagrams of Logtalk applications:

 - ECLiPSe
 	file diagrams don't display module files